 A website is a crucial element of any business conducted online and serves a vital role in presenting it to the public.
 Reflecting the features and goals of the companies as well as providing various products or services, each website has its own structure and spirit.
 But they all have one thing in common: they’ve all been created by professionals who followed a specific and clear website design process.

 Without a thorough understanding of each step of the process, it’s hard to grasp the scope of the work and move towards the goal – a website – smoothly and time-efficiently.
 In order to achieve that, companies use different tools and mechanisms.
-And since everything has its starting point, we’d like to show you what a wireframe is – one of the main pre-design steps that determine every further decision within the project.
-Let’s start by giving a definition to the term itself.
+And since everything has its starting point, our UI/UX agency would like to show you what a wireframe is – one of the main pre-design steps that determine every further decision within the project.
+Let’s start by giving a definition of the term itself.

 What is a wireframe